tflink-tmpfile/tflink/docs/user-guide/getting-started.md

 ## Tips

 1. **Anonymous uploads expire after 7 days** - Use authenticated uploads for permanent storage
-2. **Check file size limits** - tmpfile.link may have upload size limits
+2. **File size limit is 100MB** - Files exceeding this will be rejected before upload
+3. **Client-side validation saves time** - Large files are checked before upload to save bandwidth
-3. **Handle errors gracefully** - Always use try-except blocks
+4. **Handle errors gracefully** - Always use try-except blocks
-4. **Use Path objects** - More reliable than string paths
+5. **Use Path objects** - More reliable than string paths
-5. **Test with small files first** - Verify everything works before uploading large files
+6. **Test with small files first** - Verify everything works before uploading large files
+7. **Custom size limits** - Set `max_file_size` for stricter limits in your application